Arabian-vACC/library/docs/pilots/doha-hamad/departures.md

 </figure>

 ### Flight Planning: Standard Instrument Departure (SID)
 Controllers will assign a Standard Instrument Departure (SID) based on the first waypoint in your flight plan to guide you out of the Doha Terminal Maneuvering Area (TMA).
 Refer to the table below to determine the expected SID.
 If your waypoint is not listed, ensure your AIRAC cycle is up to date.
 If using an outdated AIRAC, notify the controller promptly so an RNAV radar-vectored departure or an omnidirectional departure can be arranged.
+Generally, SIDs and runways will be assigned based on direction of flight.

 | Waypoint |  16L  |  16R  |  34L  |  34R  |